stuntrally/stuntrally3/docs/Materials.md

 Change the 2nd param (or 1st for skies) to your new resource name.

 See comments inside presets.xml `inside <!-- -->` for (short) info on each param.
-Later you can (and should) setup other values for parameters, e.g. layer scaling or model size etc. that are set (by default) when picking in editor (less manual setup needed).
+Later you can (and should) setup other values for parameters, e.g. layer scaling or model size etc,
+that are set (by default) when picking in editor (less manual setup needed).
 The `r - rating` param is subjective and high values are meant for best, most popular resources used.
 If you add a unique thing, used on couple tracks, rate it low, unless it's meant to be more.

+###

-### Skies ###
+### Skies

-Sky textures are in data/skies.
+Sky textures are in [data/skies](../data/skies).
+More info in [_skies-new.txt](../data/skies/_skies-new.txt) and [_skies-old.txt](../data/skies/_skies-old.txt).
 Those are 360x90 degree spherical textures.
-One texture for whole skydome, size 4096x1024.
+One texture for whole skydome, size 4k x 1k or 8k x 2k (1k is 1024).
-Materials are in data/materials/scene/sky.mat.
+Materials are in [skies.material](../data/materials/Pbs/skies.material).
 Have to add new there, just copy last and replace texture for yours.

-### Terrain ###
+### Terrain

-Textures for terrain layers are in data/terrain.
-See about.txt for sources.
+Textures for terrain layers are in [data/terrain](../data/terrain).
+More info in [_terrain.txt](../data/terrain/_terrain.txt).
 They are all .jpg saved at about 97%.
-Size is 1024x1024.
+Size is square 1k (1024) or 2k.

 Name endings mean:
 _d - diffuse texture (main)
 _s - specular amount (not color)   if not present, will be black (no specular)
 _n - normal map (needed, if not provided can be made with some tool)   You can use flat_n.png before real normalmap for quicker test.
-*_h - old not used, was for broken parallax*
+*_h - old not used now, was for broken parallax height*

-Unlike other things, terrain has its own material so only adding to presets.xml is needed.
+Unlike other things, terrain has its own material and shader, so only adding to presets.xml is needed.

-### Road ###
+### Road

-Road textures are in `data/road`.
+Road textures are in [data/road](../data/road).
+Materials in [road.material](../data/materials/Pbs/road.material).
-Materials in `data/materials/Pbs/road.material`.

 When adding a new road material you need to add two materials e.g. `roadJungle_ter` and `roadJungle`.
 The one with `_ter` is for road on terrain, it has more bumps, and alpha border/texture.
-The other (without `_ter`) is for bridged roads and is more flat, it can also use other textures.
+The other (without `_ter`) is for bridged roads and is more flat, it can use own textures.

-Other road materials are in `data/materials/Pbs/pipe.material`: road wall, pipe, pipe glass, pipe wall, column, universal.
+Other road materials are in [pipe.material](../data/materials/Pbs/pipe.material): road wall, pipe, pipe glass, pipe wall, column, universal.

 _ToDo:_ .material files are to be replaced with `.material.json`.

-### Grass ###
+### Grass

 Grass textures are in data/grass.
 They are transparent .png and mostly 512x512.
 Materials in data/materials/scene/grass.mat.
 Just copy a line and change texture name (and color if needed).
 Lastly adding a line in presets.xml is needed.

-### Vegetation ###
+### Vegetation

 Models (meshes) are in data/trees.
 Materials in data/materials/scene/trees.mat.

-### Objects ###
+### Objects

 Objects have their own wiki page, it also has more info on material editing (.mat files).